jasomdotnet/custom-wordpress-plugin-repository/README.md

-# custom-wordpress-plugin-repository
+# Custom Wordpress Plugin Repository
 Private self-hosted Wordpress plugin (and theme) repository so your custom plugins (and themes) can be updated automatically.
 I have released this code so you can start building your solution upon.

-## What are minimum requirements
+## What are minimum requirements?
 I don't know min. requirements, but it runs for me on PHP 7.3.
 It needs no database and requires access to shell + unzip class (both are not a big deal even on shared web-hosts).

 ## How to configure the repository server?